Part of the LoanMax Title Loans chain · locations

 LoanMax's primary service is auto title loans, which allow customers to borrow up to $10,000 by using their vehicle title as collateral.
 The application process is streamlined: customers need only provide their vehicle, a photo ID, and a clear vehicle title.
 The company accepts multiple payment methods including cash, check, debit card, and Western Union.
 Loan amounts and approval are stated to be subject to vehicle evaluation and ability to repay.
 The company also offers online account management features including login, registration, and online payment options.

 LoanMax distinguishes itself through its established 25-year track record and multi-state presence, suggesting operational scale and regulatory experience.
 The company maintains compliance with state-specific regulations across multiple jurisdictions (Virginia, Delaware, South Carolina, New Mexico, Nevada, and Michigan), with visible licensing information and consumer rights documentation provided on their website.
-They offer a toll-free application line (877-511-CASH) and maintain transparent disclosure of state-mandated consumer information brochures and maximum rate schedules where applicable.
+They offer a toll-free application line (877-511-CASH) and maintain listed disclosure of state-mandated consumer information brochures and maximum rate schedules where applicable.

 However, title loans are inherently high-cost short-term debt products.
 Nevada's own disclosure warns that "title loans should be used for short-term financial needs only and not as a long-term financial solution."
 The website provides no APR, interest rate, or fee information, making cost comparison impossible from available materials.
 Borrowers risk vehicle repossession if unable to repay, and the lack of published rates makes it difficult to assess whether LoanMax's terms are competitive within the title loan market.